 Where can I get copper or copper alloy samples?

 Different alloys are fabricated by different manufacturers.
-If the alloy number is known then a search through CDA's literature is recommended.
+If the alloy number is known then a search through either CDA's alloys properties database or one of the supplier databases is suggested.
 If the alloy number is not known, contact CDA.
 Alloy Sources and Specifications Index.

 Are cedar shingles and copper flashing compatible?